Download the summary presentation here – released Aug. 4

 The FAST study is the pre-planning work designed to inspire, inform, and advance ideas for improving regional connectivity, supported by technical analysis.
 Consulting firm VHB is leading the FAST study with team members Stantec and Catalyst Design.

-Preliminary study findings will be released on July 16 during an online briefing — see details below.
+Preliminary study findings were released on July 16 during an online briefing — the webinar recording is available here.

 FAST study briefing: July 16